Is the CFL Ball Bigger Than the NFL?

 Why Is the CFL Ball Bigger?

 The CFL ball isn’t bigger than the NFL ball anymore.
-Before 2018, it was, but since then, the balls have been exactly the same except for the design.
+Before 2018, it was, but since then, the balls have been the same except for the design.

 What Football Is Used in the CFL?